chargerKong/learning_ros2_launch_by_example/README.md

 Here is the brief contents
 - How to launch a node
 - How to change topic name in Node
-- How to transfer parameter into main function
+- How to transfer arguement into main function
-- How to set paramrters to a Node
+- How to set parameters to a Node
+- How to change parameters from command line
+- What arguements should I set in command line
+- How to conditionally start a node
+- How to get context from LaunchConfiguration instance
+- How to include another launch file